Boot Barn (BOOT)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Boot Barn.

-Boot Barn isn’t a terrible business, but it doesn’t pass our quality test.
-Although its revenue growth was good over the last six years, it’s expected to deteriorate over the next 12 months and its brand caters to a niche market.
-And while the company’s new store openings have increased its brand equity, the downside is its poor same-store sales performance has been a headwind.
+Boot Barn possesses a number of positive attributes.
+First off, its revenue growth was decent over the last three years and is expected to accelerate over the next 12 months.
+And while its brand caters to a niche market, its new store openings have increased its brand equity.
+On top of that, its marvelous same-store sales growth is on another level.

-Wall Street analysts have a consensus one-year price target of $183.71 on the company (compared to the current share price of $157.27).
+Wall Street analysts have a consensus one-year price target of $232.64 on the company (compared to the current share price of $187.11), implying they see 24.3% upside in buying Boot Barn in the short term.